 There is no proven treatment for COVID-19, however, there are many clinical trials underway for many different therapies.
 The WHO has clearly stated that experimental therapies should only be used in the context of a clinical trial.
 Hydroxychloroquine and remdesivir have been studied most extensively, but there remains no clear evidence of benefit.
 Importantly, hydroxychloroquine has been associated with significant adverse effects, highlighting the importance of its prescription only in the context of a clinical trial.

-Notably, there are only a handful of clinical trials for children registered, so it is unlikely that any therapeutics will be widely used in children with COVID-19.
+Notably, only a handful of clinical trials for children have been registered, so it is unlikely that any therapeutics will be widely used in children with COVID-19.
 As the disease is generally mild in children, it is not likely to often be necessary to provide anything further than supportive care.

-Vaccines will hopefully provide protection against future outbreaks of COVID-19, though these are still early in the drug development pipeline and unlikely to be available this year.
+Vaccines will hopefully protect against future outbreaks of COVID-19, though these are still early in the drug development pipeline and unlikely to be available this year.

 What can I do to minimize my risk?

 Two words – hand hygiene.
-As with other viruses spread by droplet (e.g. influenza) hand hygiene, particularly when out in public, plays a critical role in preventing transmission.
+As with other viruses spread by droplets (e.g. influenza), hand hygiene, particularly in public, is critical in preventing transmission.
 Washing hands with soap and water, for an adequate amount of time, covering all areas of the hands is most effective.
-Hand sanitizer is effective, but no more so than usual hand washing
+Hand sanitiser is effective, but no more so than usual hand washing.

 It is important to avoid contact with others who are acutely unwell.
-Wearing surgical masks will not protect you from respiratory viruses.
-Wearing one if you are unwell may protect others from your respiratory secretions.
+Although surgical masks will not protect you from respiratory viruses, wearing one if you are unwell may protect others from your respiratory secretions.

 What should I do if someone in my family becomes unwell?